arvindks1793/Boo-Store-Spring-Boot/README.md

  Using Docker contaoner to rum MySQL Database.
 I would have defiently coompleted the stretch goal.
 One of the problems using Docker is the time it takes for the initial set up in the Laptop/Computer and the URLs which can easily get confusing.
 Next imporvment that I wan to mention is about sorting using multpile fileds.
 Currently the application supports sorting using all the indiviudal fields independendtly but not in a combined way.
 I woudl defienlty wan to improve the sorting using multiple fields.

+ Steps to start the application:

+ Please find the .war (bookstoreservice.war) file in the target folder

+ Deploy it in Tomcat

+ Start the application in Tomcat

+ Use this URL to get the list of books: http://localhost:8089/bookstoreservice/books

+ Note:8089 is the port where I have deployed my tomcat.

+ In case if there is a problem with cross origin:

+Please note the present in @CrossOrigin annotation in Controller class.
+Please change its value to the URL of the Angular application.

+r